-In the fall of 2018, 35.3% of college students in the United States were enrolled in at least one online education course, according to the National Center for Education Statistics.
+Online learning has become an integral part of today’s college experience.
+According to the National Center for Education Statistics, 35.3% of college students in the United States were enrolled in at least one online education course in the fall of 2018.

 Whether you’re already on your way to earning a degree online, you’re new to online learning or you’re thinking about going back to school to finish your degree, get a new credential or advance your career, we’ve created a list of 10 Tips for Online Learning that will help you develop successful online learning strategies to ensure you get the absolute most out of your online education experience.

-Not all online courses are built the same.
-When getting started in an online program, make sure you are fully informed about such things as the format and content of your courses, the academic requirements of your program and standard communication practices with your school.
+When getting started in an online program, make sure you are fully informed about such things as the format, content and length of your courses; the academic requirements and pathways of your program; and the standard communication practices your school uses with students.

 To enable a smooth transition as an online student, you can: